The Flame Bearer

-The Flame Bearer is the tenth historical novel in The Saxon Stories series aka The Last Kingdom series by Bernard Cornwell, first published in October 2016.
+The Flame Bearer is the tenth historical novel in The Saxon Stories series, also known as The Last Kingdom series, by Bernard Cornwell, first published in October 2016.
 It is set in 10th-century England and continues to follow the fortunes of the fictional Uhtred of Bebbanburg.
 In this novel Uhtred sets out to finally regain his childhood home, Bebbanburg, which is now held by his cousin.

-Plot summary
+Plot

 Uhtred fails again to capture Bebbanburg.
 His son-in-law, the pagan warlord Sigtryggr, king of Northumbria, asks for help against invading West Saxons who seem intent on breaking the recent truce with Aethelflaed, the ruler of Mercia and King Edward of Wessex’s sister.
 Uhtred’s men are outnumbered by invading Scots led by Constantin intent on making Bebbanburg their own.
 However, Uhtred's cousin is willing to wait out the siege behind the nearly impregnable walls of his fortress.

 Uhtred figures out that Aethelhelm – a wealthy and powerful Saxon warlord and King Edward’s father in-law – is planning to attack Edward’s men and make it look like Sigtryggr did it and so start the war that has been at least delayed a few years by the truce.
 It seems inevitable that Edward will want to drive all Danes from the north of the country and bring about the Christian Saxon kingdom his father Alfred dreamed of.

 Aethelhelm wants to ensure that his grandson Aelfweard – Edward's second son – eventually becomes ruler of a united England.
 So he planned for Aethelstan (Edward's first son by his first wife) to be killed leading Edward's men in an ambush.
 However, Edward sends his trusted warrior Brunulf to lead his men instead.
 Uhtred sees through Aethelhelm's machinations and rescues Brunulf and his men from the fake Danish attack.
 He interrupts a meeting between Edward, Aethelflaed and Sigtryggr, where Aethelhelm’s clergy are war-mongering and reveals the truth of Aethelhelm's plot.

 Edward has the prisoners Uhtred brought to show him executed.
 Queen Aethelflaed reveals that she is dying and can no longer protect Aethelstan.
 So Uhtred claims Aethelstan as his hostage in order to protect him and reconfirms the details of the treaty.
 Sigtryggr, his commitment to the truce proven, returns to Jorvik.